drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 Learners are familiar with letter patterns that recur in different words.
 Learners can memorize larger units or chunks within a word so that they can learn more difficult words easily.
-There are no developmental pathways in Tortorelli et al. (2017) corresponding to the Ehri's full alphabet phase and consolidated phases.
+There are no developmental pathways in Tortorelli et al. (2017) corresponding to Ehri's full alphabet phase and consolidated phases.

 In the paper of Tortorelli et al. (2017), the researcher provides clear